 What Does Intervention Involve?

 Done correctly, intervention for autism is not a “one size fits all” approach consisting of a “canned” set of programs or drills.
-On the contrary, every aspect of intervention is customized to each learner’s skills, needs, interests, preferences, and family situation.
+On the contrary, every aspect of intervention is customized to each learner’s skills, needs, interests, goals, and family situation.

 For those reasons, an intervention program for one learner might look somewhat different than a program for another learner.
-But genuine, comprehensive research based behavioral intervention and instruction programs for learners with autism have certain things in common:
+But genuine, comprehensive research based behavior intervention and instruction programs for learners with autism have certain things in common:

 – Selection of goals that are meaningful for the learner and the family